 • As of 2019: No apparent change in status.

-• As of 2014: No action taken, house still vacant and gutted, never moved.
+• As of 2014: No action taken.
+The house remains vacant and gutted.
+It was never moved.